TL-B language

 or $0

-, which describes the bits used to encode (
+, which specifies the bitstring used to encode (serialize) the constructor.

 ---|---|

-in this example) are used as variables in codegen.
+in this example, are used as variables during code generation.
 For example:

 bool_true$1 = Bool;